 UP TO 200 YOUNG PEOPLE NOT IN EDUCATION, EMPLOYMENT OR TRAINING WILL HAVE THE OPPORTUNITY TO GAIN BTEC QUALIFICATIONS

-Stadium for Bath is the catalyst for this his figure to grow from 60 to up to 200.
+Stadium for Bath is the catalyst for this figure to grow from 60 to up to 200.

 The Development Academy will offer programmes tailored to the needs of our City using hospitality boxes as dedicated classrooms.

-Bath Rugby Foundation’s success rate lies in its unique location and environment and its ability to tailor its programme to the needs each student.
-The Foundation also works very closely with partner organisations to ensure that any wider issues are also addressed.
+Bath Rugby Foundation’s success rate lies in its unique location and environment and its ability to tailor its programme to the needs of each student.
+The Foundation also works very closely with partner organisations to ensure that any wider issues are addressed.